hmoustaphaousmane/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 1-run\_inline: a Shell script that runs Python code
 * 2-print.py: a Python script that prints exactly `"Programming is like building a multilingual puzzle`, followed by a new line
 * 3-print\_number.py: a Python script that prints an integer variable followed by a string
+* 4-print\_float.py: a Python script that prints a float variable with a precision of 2 digits